ExtremeElectronics/RC20XX-file-transfer-programs/README.md

 Select files in the directory display, to Erase, or Copy slected files to download to a directory on your computer.
 Disconnect to detach from the com port (and exit from file transfer on an RC2040)

+## Port Monitor

+Monitors Serial ports and displays current ports attached, and any newly connected.

 ## Speed
 CopyTo and CopyFrom give an idea of transfer speed. around 15Kb/s (0.16 Z/s)* should be doable for CopyTo